Dooders/PyColi/README.md

 * `--grid_size_x` and `--grid_size_y` to change the size of the grid
 * `--consumption_rate` to change the rate at which the bacteria consume the nutrient
+* `--move_function` to change the movement function of the bacteria.
+See Move section below
 * `--placement` to change the initial placement of the bacteria (random or center)

 Example: `python3 main.py --grid_size_x 100 --grid_size_y 100 --consumption_rate 0.1 --placement center`